neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 <img src="https://miro.medium.com/max/2636/1*WR5OApYceVhZTNhO33csZw.png" width="500" height = "500"/>
 </div>

 This could turn out far better than scraping the internet for faces.
 I could create as many faces as I needed for my model.
-I wouldn't have to download some cumbersome `zip` file.
+Plus I wouldn't have to download some cumbersome `zip` file.

-This faceset will be stored in the `trainB` folder
+This dataset will be stored in the `trainB` folder

-#### Stylegan Create Faceset
+#### Stylegan Create Dataset

 ```python